c-blake/nio/FAQ.md

 to support compression libs, ACLs, rsync optimization, encryption, or all other things provided for files & dirs.
 Orthogonality/independence is good.

-### 10 - Doesn't KDB/APL derivative xyz do this already?
+### 10 - Don't KDB/APL derivative xyz/Tea Files do this already?

 Somewhat, but not fully.
 For example, back around the turn of the 2010 decade one could use `plzip` or `pixz` to get multi-GB/s scale IO from